shurinov/mon_umee/readme.md

 # Umee node monitoring tool

-This project is developed for the UEEE community.
+This project is developed for the UMEE community.
 The project was inspired by Solana community monitoring from [Stakeconomy](https://github.com/stakeconomy/solanamonitoring).
 The default architecture requires, in addition to the server, a node with a [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) agent, an additional monitoring server for [InfluxDB](https://www.influxdata.com/products/influxdb/) database and [Grafana](https://grafana.com/) web interface.

-You should run your [UMEE node](https://docs.umee.cc/umee/) before you install monitoring suite.
+You should configure your [UMEE node](https://docs.umee.cc/umee/) before you start installation monitoring suite.
 There is fast monitoring installation script in this repo.

 ## Monitoring server installation